DariaRadtkina/shopify_theme_swiper_dropdown/README.md

 ### 2. Image Filtering by Color Variant
 - Displays only images related to the selected color variant;
-- Works without page reload (based on change event on variant selector).
+- Works without page reload (based on change event on variant selector);
+- Filtering is performed based on the alt text of images, which corresponds to the selected color variant.

 ### 3. Dynamic Dropdown
 - Data is pulled from a product metafield;